AkiKurisu/Next-Gen-Dialogue/README.md

 | Prompt Module                    | Prompt words that provide the basis for subsequent dialogue generation       |

-### Experimental Modules
+### Extension Modules

-The following are experimental modules, you need to install the corresponding Package or configure the corresponding environment before use:
+The following are extension modules, you need to install the corresponding Package or configure the corresponding environment before use:

 #### Localization Extension